United States Air Force Academy

 Temporary Adjustment

 The U.S. Air Force Academy has temporarily adjusted processes to access the installation, beginning January 4, 2025.
-While the installation remains open, anyone needing to enter the Academy installation must obtain a base pass.
-Visitors can request a base pass with a DoD ID card sponsor, from the Pass and Registration Office located at the South Gate.
+While the installation remains closed to the public, visitors can enter the Academy installation by riding in a vehicle with a DoD ID card holder.
+Visitors can also request a base pass with a DoD ID card sponsor present from the Pass and Registration Office located at the South Gate.

 Entrance to the U.S. Air Force Academy Planetarium and STEM Center.